weiping-playnext/Zenject/README.md

     Container.Bind<IBar>().To<Foo>();
     ```

+1. **FromResolveAll** - Same as FromResolve except will match multiple values or zero values.

 1. **FromResolveGetter&lt;ObjectType&gt;** - Get instance from the property of another dependency which is obtained by doing another lookup on the container (in other words, calling `DiContainer.Resolve<ObjectType>()` and then accessing a value on the returned instance of type **ResultType**).
 Note that for this to work, **ObjectType** must be bound in a separate bind statement.

     ```csharp